-A reader wrote in last week to ask me about family dynamics and wholeness in fiction.
+A reader wrote in last week with a question regarding writing about family in realistic fiction.
 Mary said:

 Can a manuscript be sold if the main character lives in a traditional nuclear family?
 Everything I’ve read has either a parent who left or disappeared, went to jail, or died–even in so-called humor novels.
 Being a single adoptive mother, I don’t object to a single parent household.
 But EVERY book?